apernet/hysteria-website/docs/docs/misc/Hate-YAML.md

 ## Conversion

-If you already have a YAML configuration file, you can convert it to JSON using `yq`:
+If you already have a YAML configuration file, you can convert it to JSON using `yq` (https://github.com/mikefarah/yq):

 ```bash
 yq config.yaml -o json > config.json